wikihoops/wh-weekly/README.md

 ## Guidelines for Authors

+### New Writers

+If you would like to contribute, please contact one of [the contributors](https://github.com/wikihoops/wh-weekly/graphs/contributors) as a first step.

 ### New Posts

 To create a post, add a file to the `_posts` directory with the following format: